MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/data-warehouse/view-or-analyze-event-data.md

 - Log in to [AzureData Explorer](https://dataexplorer.azure.com).

-- Sign-in with your organizational or Microsoft account.
+- Sign in with your organizational or Microsoft account.

 ![Image of sign in to Microsoft account](media/tutorials/dw-tutorial-sign-in.png)

 ## 2. Connect your PlayFab Insights cluster to Azure Data Explorer

-- Return to the **Analytics | Insights** page, and capture the name of the cluster assigned to your title.
+- Return to the **Analytics > Insights** page, and capture the name of the cluster assigned to your title.
 - Select the **Add Cluster** button in the Azure Data Explorer.

    ![Image of adding a cluster](media/tutorials/dw-tutorial-add-cluster.png)

 - Enter the URI in the format `https://`*clustername*`.kusto.windows.net`.

      For example, if the cluster is named **PlayFab34239**, then the URI is: `https://PlayFab34239.kusto.windows.net`

    ![Image of adding a cluster part 2](media/tutorials/dw-tutorial-add-cluster-2.png)